lab2023/lab2023.com/source/posts/2014-06-30-quick-view-into-our-design-process.md

 ### 7. Improve

-Finish a design project its the start point for improve, make an inside about the topics we can do better for next projects it's an important part of the design-process.
+Finish a design project is the start point for improve, make an inside about the topics we can do better for next projects it's an important part of the design-process.

 ![Picture 16](../assets/images/articles/2014-07-01-design-process/lab2023-logo.jpg)